Close Menu

 1. Competitive Rivalry

-This force explores the level of competition within your industry.
-Highly competitive markets—with many players offering similar products—often see reduced margins and intense pressure to differentiate.
-Consider how Coke and Pepsi, or Nike and Adidas, continually invest in branding, innovation, and pricing strategies to gain the upper hand.
+This force examines the level of competition within your industry.
+In highly competitive markets, where numerous players offer similar products, companies often experience reduced profit margins and face significant pressure to differentiate themselves.
+For instance, companies like Coca-Cola and Pepsi, as well as Nike and Adidas, continually invest in branding, innovation, and pricing strategies to gain a competitive edge.

-In markets where competitors are few or where product differentiation is high, companies can command premium pricing.
-However, when rivalry is fierce, businesses must compete aggressively on price, service, and innovation to retain customers.
+In contrast, markets with few competitors or high product differentiation allow companies to charge premium prices.
+However, when competition is fierce, businesses must be aggressive in terms of pricing, service, and innovation to retain their customers.

 Key questions to ask: